-v) Limits of authorized modifications: certain modifications to the original parts, certain additions and/or removal of accessories normally mounted by the manufacturer of the model concerned, are explicitly authorized by the present regulations.
-The limits of these modifications are set out for each of the 6 groups of categories A and B. All those not explicitly mentioned as permissible for the group in which the car claims classification and which affect, even secondarily, the mechanical efficiency of the engine, the steering, the transmission, the road-holding and/or the braking, will render the car ineligible for the Group requested.
+t) Limits of authorized modifications; certain modifications to the original parts, certain additions and/or removal of accessories normally mounted by the manufacturer of the model concerned, are explicitly authorized by the present regulations.
+The limits of these modifications are set out for each of the 6 groups of categories A and B. All those not explicitly mentioned as permissible for the group in which the car claims classification and which affect, even secondarily. the mechanical efficiency of the engine, the steering, the transmission, the road-holding and/or the braking, will imply the exclusion of the car from its group.